uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

 #.
 On the **Files & Uploads** page, copy the **Studio** URL of the file.

   .. image:: ../../../shared/building_and_running_chapters/Images/HTML_Link_File.png
-   :alt: Image of Files and Uploads page with the Studio URL field circled
+   :alt: An image of Files and Uploads page with the Studio URL field circled.
+   :width: 600

   .. note::
    You must use the **Studio** URL to link to the file, not the **Web** URL.